-Finally, just like your text, simplicity is king when it comes to selecting colours for your logo.
+Finally, just like your text, simplicity is king when selecting colours for your logo.
 That means limiting your colour selections to three or fewer.
 You may even discover that a single colour is all you need.

-When most people think of a brand’s logo, they think of the graphic, so make your graphics counts.
-Any logo can look good on a masthead.
+When most people think of a brand’s logo, they think of the graphic, so make your graphics count.
+Of course, any logo can look good on a masthead.
 But a professional graphic designer can help you create a graphic that also looks good on stationery, apparel, advertisements and the Web.

 Graphics that possess these qualities are professionally created, not clip art.
 They are also scalable and, like the text and colour selections, simple.
-Perhaps most importantly, a good logo graphic is also timeless.
-Your company is going to be around for generations, and so should your logo
+But, perhaps most importantly, a good logo graphic is also timeless.
+Your company is going to be around for generations, and so should your logo.

-If you are interested in having a new logo or brand created for your company, then why not get in touch with us.
+If you are interested in having a new logo or brand created for your company, why not contact us.
 Our team of graphic designers can bring your brand to life using the latest Adobe design software.